-Where concerns or allegations relate to the Headteacher, these should be referred to the chair of governors
+Where concerns or allegations relate to the Headteacher, these should be referred to the chair of governors.
+Where further action or discussion is needed the LADO must be contacted

-Staff Code of Conduct; In addition to the Safeguarding and Child Protection policy, We have a staff Code of Conduct that outlines an acceptable level of staff behaviour.
-During their induction training, new staff will be given and have read: • Staff Code of Conduct (inc. use of social media, and the Position of Trust Offence) • The school's Safeguarding and Child Protection policy • Keeping Children Safe in Education (2018) (Part One and Annex A) • Behaviour Policy • Procedures for children missing education.
+Staff Code of Conduct

+In addition to the Safeguarding and Child Protection policy, We have a staff Code of Conduct that outlines an acceptable level of staff behaviour.
+During their induction training, new staff will be given and have read:

+- Staff Code of Conduct (including use of social media, and the Position of Trust Offence) - The school's Safeguarding and Child Protection policy - Keeping Children Safe in Education (2018) (Part One and Annex A) - The school's Behaviour Policy - Procedures for children missing education - Prioritising the welfare of children and young people and creating a culture where staff and volunteers are confident to challenge senior leaders over any safeguarding concerns. - Ensuring that children are taught about safeguarding in an age appropriate way. - Ensuring appropriate filters and appropriate monitoring systems are in place to safeguard children from potentially harmful and inappropriate online material